etnthinkers/OpenProjects/README.md

 # OpenProjects
-Hi
+Hi.
-Here presented projects of ET&Thinkers'
+Here it is presented projects of ET&Thinkers' to the world.
 Best Regards